 See our Big Island Travel Guide for more information!

 Maui is a little more in line with what most people envision when they think about a tropical vacation.
 It has beautiful beaches, gorgeous resorts, the best whale watching, and bucket list items like the Road to Hana.
-Come to Maui if you are looking for a better balance of sun in the fun with a bigger selection of dining and romantic activities, like sunset sails.

 Maui’s highlights include: